maxtkrauss/DeepDiff/README.md

     <img src="figures/github_schem.png" alt="System schematic" width="600">
 </p>

 DiffuserNET is a machine learning framework for reconstructing hyperspectral images from single-shot, linearly polarized, greyscale images acquired through a diffuser.
-The figure above illustrates the core idea: a scene is imaged through a diffuser, producing a spatially-mixed scatterogram, which is then used to reconstruct the full hyperspectral and polarimetric information of the scene.
+The figure above illustrates the core idea: a scene is imaged polarimetrically through a diffuser, producing a spatially-mixed polarized scatterogram, which is then used to reconstruct the full hyperspectral information of the scene.

-**Input:** (5, 660, 660) multi-channel tiff from the "thorlabs" camera (4 linear polarizations + unpolarized).
-Spectral info is spatially mixed by a diffuser.
+- **Input:** (5, 660, 660) multi-channel diffusive image from the polarimetric camera:
+    - 4 linear polarization channels
+    - 1 unprocessed channel
+    - Spectral information is spatially mixed by a diffuser
+- **Output:** Hyperspectral cube:
-**Output:** (106, 128, 128) or (106, 660, 660) hyperspectral cube, each channel a wavelength (450–850nm, 4nm steps), matching "cubert" ground truth.
+    - (106, 128, 128)
+    - Each channel corresponds to a wavelength (450–850nm, 4nm steps), matching "cubert" ground truth
-**Goal:** Reconstruct the full hyperspectral cube from a single compressed input, for each polarization channel.
+- **Goal:** Reconstruct the full hyperspectral polarimetric image cube from a single compressed input

 **Implementation:** Based on the [pix2pix GAN framework](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) with custom losses and dataloader.
 See `models/pix2pix_model.py`, `models/networks.py`, and `data/aligned_dataset.py` for details.